seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 Really cool!
 We have a streaming video server with several lines of code!

 **Notice**.
 It is important to create an instance of the `ReadableResourceStream` right in the callback of the server.
 Remember the asynchronous nature of our application.
-If we create the stream outside of the callback and then simply pass it into the callback, there will be on streaming at all.
+If we create the stream outside of the callback and then simply pass it into the callback, there will be no streaming at all.
 Why?
 Because the process of reading a video file and processing the incoming requests to the server both work asynchronously.
 That means that while the server is waiting for new connections we also start reading a video file.
 To prove this we can use stream events.
 Every time a readable stream receives data from its source it fires `data` event.
 We can attach a handler to this event and every time when we read data from the file, we will output a message:

 {% highlight php %}
 <?php